-Background

 Purchase of a proporty for rent

 In February 2010 the Charity Trustees acquired a new 4 bedroomed hopuse in the village, Plot 2 The hedgerows, for rent.
-Under thje terms of our trust deed we are required to let the property at current rental prices in order to maximise our asset and further the main cauises of the Charity.
-The property rental will be handled through our agents Messrs Durrants of 10 New Market, Beccles IP19 8AH.
+Under thje terms of our trust deed we are required to let the property at current rental prices in order to maximise our asset and further the main remits of the Charity.
+The property rental is being handled through our agents Messrs Durrants of 10 New Market, Beccles IP19 8AH.
 Tel: 01502 712122